Dr. Benjamin Carter

 Lab activities: You will complete two labs that encourage detailed understanding of human and chimpanzee skeletal anatomy.
 While many visual and physical aids will be employed throughout the class, the classes about the skeleton are best taught through hands‐on manipulation of bones.
 You will complete lab reports for these activities.

 RAT: For nearly every class, you will have a Reading Assessment Test, or RAT.
 These are straightforward assessments of your completion and comprehension of the assigned reading for that day.
 Each quiz is 5 multiple choice questions.
+You may use your notes (but not the reading or your computer).
+For each quiz, I will grade out of 4 points; that is, you are allowed one wrong with no penalty.

 Critical Reviews: You will be expected to write 2 ESSAYS.
 For the 1st ESSAY, choose a living non‐human primate (e.g., chimpanzee, howler monkey, etc.), and find two topically‐related articles about that primate in a scholarly journal.
 Read the articles and then write a critical summary of the topics discussed in the articles.
 For the 2nd ESSAY, choose a fossil hominid (e.g., Homo habilis, Ardipithecus ramidus), and write a critical essay as above.